Deliverable tracking · BIM ISO 19650 · Autodesk Forma/ACC®

 What if my naming doesn't follow the ISO 19650 standard?

-Do subcontractors have to pay?
+Do the project's design teams have to pay?

 What languages is it in?